 Penny has worked in a voluntary capacity for a wide range of environmental organisations.
-She is a past Director of Transition Black Isle and is currently Chair of the Culbokie Community Trust which is working to develop a new community hub in the village.
+She is a past Director of Transition Black Isle and is a past Chair and current Director of the Culbokie Community Trust which is working to develop a new community hub in the village.

 Penny lives on the Black Isle and her spare time is spent in the garden and in the local countryside.

 Most of Martin’s working life has been as a chartered accountant, including 9 years with Price Waterhouse (now PWC) in London and 12 years as Finance Director of Canvas Holidays.
 He also worked with Penny Edwards as a partner in Falkirk Wood, and when that was sold retrained, and now carries out consultancy work on domestic energy.
 Until recently he was heavily involved supervising the construction of his and Penny’s new Passive House, believed to be the most northerly one in Britain.

 Martin is a past Chairman and current Director of Transition Black Isle and enjoys being outdoors, in the garden or the hills.

 Currently the Chief Executive of Community Energy Scotland, Nicholas has experience of a wide range of community and countryside programmes with a particular emphasis on public policy, programme initiation and management, business planning and social enterprise.
 While his recent career has focussed on community energy and renewables, he also has experience of knowledge transfer, social enterprise and economic development and he has a rounded background in sustainability, governance and law.